![]() Author Books Journalism Information | |

 for Non-Deadline Feature Writing for a series of stories collectively titled Life on the Land: An American Farm Family.
 The series,

-written during the midwest farm crisis, followed a typical southwest Minnesota
+written during the Midwest farm crisis, followed a typical southwest Minnesota

 farm family through the course of a full year.
 He stopped writing full-time for